About Our Firm

 Our clients walk out of our offices with the secure feeling that they are transmitting not their just assets, but also their legacy and values to their children and other family members.

-We also take a proactive approach to communications.
+We also take a proactive approach to communication.
 If there are any new laws that may affect your plan, you can expect a call from us.
-In addition, we will contact you every few years to see if anything in your family has changed and we will waive the planning fee to come meet with us if it has.
+In addition, we will contact you every few years to see if anything in your family has changed, and we will waive the planning fee, so that you can come meet with us if it has.

-We know there is nothing more frustrating than listening to the pretentiousness of a lawyer attempting to make themselves look better, smarter, and wiser; or feeling too confused or embarrassed to even ask a question.
-Estate planning legalese works well in law school, but in the real world – not so much.
+We know there is nothing more frustrating than listening to the pretentiousness of a lawyer attempting to make themselves look better, smarter, and wiser.
+We also know how taxing it can be to feel too confused or embarrassed to even ask a question.
+Estate planning legalese works well in law school, but in the real world… not so much.

 We will speak to you in plain English and won’t try to confuse you with legalese or tax jargon.
 We meet with clients who want answers – the plain and simple truth about estate planning, wills, and trusts.
 Sure, there are sometimes some complex concepts to discuss – but we try our best to break them down in a simple, uncomplicated fashion.
 We welcome questions and we are known to draw and explain alternatives on a large whiteboard in our conference room so our clients can better visualize their plans.